fbpx

 Guiding a PR crisis response

-Before responding to a crisis, you must gather the facts of the situation as quickly as you can.
-What’s being said where and by whom?
-If you know the sentiment of your audience, you’re far less likely to respond in a tone deaf manner.
+Before responding to a crisis, you must gather the facts of the situation as quickly as possible.
+What’s being said, where, and by whom?
+If you know the sentiment of your audience, you’re far less likely to respond in a tone-deaf manner.

 Understanding the progression of a PR crisis

 An effective media monitoring tool with built-in PR reporting functions will show you when crisis-related coverage is accelerating or slowing down.
-You’ll be able to benchmark important indicators (like sentiment) and keep a close eye on your brand’s recovery.
+You can benchmark important indicators (like sentiment and key messages) and closely monitor your brand’s recovery.

-While a crisis is usually perceived as generating only bleak outcomes, always remember that it can also provide learning and growth opportunities.
+While a crisis is usually perceived as generating only bleak outcomes, remember that it can provide learning and growth opportunities.
 A crisis demonstrates PR’s ability to deal with an unexpected event.
-Additionally, media monitoring can identify opportunities to get in front of a larger audience, build new media relationships, and connect with your audience in different ways.
+Additionally, media monitoring can identify opportunities to reach a larger audience, build new media relationships, and connect with your audience in different ways.

 Potential sources of a PR crisis

-How exactly does one prepare for all the unknown factors that can result in a crisis?
-Short answer, you can’t.
+How exactly does one plan for all the unknown factors that can result in a crisis?
+Short answer: you can’t.
 There are countless ways an unexpected event can disrupt your brand.
 You’re likely familiar with most of the main categories of potential crises:

-• Natural or human-created disasters (hurricanes, plane crashes, workplace accidents)
+• Natural or human-created disasters (hurricanes, plane crashes, workplace accidents, etc.)

-• Spokesperson indiscretions (insensitive or offensive comments and behaviors)
+• Spokesperson indiscretions (insensitive or offensive comments and behaviours, etc.)

 Setting up media monitoring to detect and manage a PR crisis